Kuninkuusravit – The Royal Races in Finland

 Friday – at Teivo Racecourse

-Saturday – Tammela Stadium (Manserock)
+Saturday – at Tammela Stadium (Manserock)

 The Kuninkuusravit Pass also serves as entry to the Manserock concert at Tammela Stadium.